harry-sm/BittrexRx/README.md

 - **READ INFO** - Grants access to read private trade data such as orders, transaction history, balances, etc...
 - **TRADE LIMIT** - Grants access to limit order functions, which includes creating and canceling limit buy and sell orders.
 - **TRADE MARKET** - Grants access to other order functions, which includes creating and canceling conditional buy and sell orders.
 - **WITHDRAW** -  Grants access to the withdraw function which allows for withdrawals to another address.
-(This function is not included in this library.)
+(This function is not available via the public interface of this library.)

 **For first time use please set API permissions to READ INFO only**.